-Sam Fatu laid it on the line about the legacy of his family and where things are heading in the future.
+Sam Fatu laid it on the line about his family’s legacy and where things are heading in the future.

 I want to thank the Tonga Kid for taking the time to talk with me.
-For an old school guy like myself, being able to hear the stories from a time in the business that I truly cherish, is quite priceless.
+For an old-school guy like myself, hearing the stories from a time in the business that I truly cherish is quite priceless.

 - 5 Wrestling Families That Went Through Tragedy and Darkness

 - YOKOZUNA – Untold Stories on the Man That Was Larger Than Life

 - 5 Wrestling Animals and Their Chilling Stories Outside of the Ring